Falling in love with someone abroad often feels magical, showing that love indeed knows no boundaries – literally and metaphorically speaking.

 If you are moving to another country, far more complex challenges may await you, like having to learn a new language.
 Also, finding your feet in your new country with different cultural and social beliefs may be laborious.

-That happens even in ‘regular’ relationships when partners spend a lot of time together when dating and have regular sleepovers.
+That happens even in ‘regular’ relationships when partners spend time together when dating and have regular sleepovers.
 But, if you’re in a long-distance relationship and decide to move in together, this is the first time you’d be able to see how your partner functions day-to-day, their habits, the good, the bad, and the in-betweens.
 I don’t mean to scare you, but you should expect heads to roll…

 What can you do about it?